marcouderzo/CSDemoParser/Worklog.md

 - [x] Parse All the Matches

 **Validation and Testing**
-- [ ] Run Validation Script to Check for Errors
+- [x] Run Validation Script to Check for Errors

+## Dataset Organization Structure

+The dataset is organized in two folders: *dem* and *logs*.
+They contain, respectively, the .dem original demos and the .txt parsed demo logs.
+There is also a JSON file named `MatchesDictionary.json`, which contains all the matches of each player.

+### Naming Convention

+Both demos and parsed logs follow the same naming convention:

+*PlayerName* _ *DemoNumber*

+Example: `pashabiceps_17` .

 ## Important note